Just a Friendly Game of Chess

 "It is the big changes that are most dubious.
 Something as insignificant as a man returning to a woman would be simple enough.
 Oh, there are issues, I grant you.
 For one, there will be a substantial age difference between you and your English woman.
 She was what, twenty-five when you last saw her?"

 "…She was twenty-six."

-"Ah, a lovely age—she will still be young and beautiful when you return.
+"Ah, a lovely age, she will still be young and beautiful when you return.
 You, unfortunately…well, I am certain I need not remind you of your age.
-In time, she will catch up to you, and as you know, you will hardly age at all as you wait."
-John's words began to drip with false sympathy, battery acid coated with honey.
-"Eventually the day will come when Margaret will die, which will be very sad…but you will know the exact date of her demise, which will certainly be convenient for making funeral arrangements.
+In time, she will catch up to you, as you will hardly age at all."
+False sympathy began to drip from John's words.
+"Eventually, Margaret will die, which will be very sad…but you will know the exact date of her demise, which will certainly be convenient for making funeral arrangements.
 June 5th, 1999.
 That was just before your return, wasn't it, when your frozen body was found in the Artic?"

 "Yes, I do."

 Steve made his next move.
-John seemed hardly to notice, so great was his glee.
+John seemed hardly to notice, so great was his happiness.